 - say what resources you want and why they are necessary

-- don’t leave holes and lay yourself open to questioning from the reviewers.
+- do not leave holes and lay yourself open to questioning from the reviewers.

 Make sure you’ve read the Justification of resources guidance document.